mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ^ iOS 16 introduced a brand new API for drill-down navigations that can help decouple navigation destinations.
 It's called navigation stack, and Apple is so happy with this API that they deprecated all of the navigation link APIs we discussed a moment ago.

 ^ It's worth mentioning that even with navigation stacks the coupling problem we discussed a moment ago is still possible with all other forms of navigation.
-For example, suppose the settings feature was not a drill down from the users list feature, but instead poppped up in a sheet.
+For example, suppose the settings feature from a moment ago was not a drill down from the users list feature, but instead poppped up in a sheet.
 Then you have no choice but to use the `.sheet` view modifier to do that, and once you have done that you have coupled the users list feature to the settings feature.

-^ so, it's still on you if you want to decouple your features for all of the other kinds of navigation we have discussed in this talk.
+^ So, it's still on you if you want to decouple your features for all of the other kinds of navigation we have discussed in this talk.
 But at least for drill-down animations, Apple has provided a tool

 ---

 * `NavigationStack`
 * `NavigationLink`
-* `navigationDestination`
+* `.navigationDestination`

-^ In order to accomplish this decoupling the API for navigation had to be spread across 3 APIs.
-And that makes sense.
+^ In order to accomplish this decoupling the API for navigation had to be spread across 3 APIs: two are views and one is a view modifier.

+^  And it makes sense that it would need to be spread across a few APIs.
 If it was all in one single API like it is with the now deprecated `NavigationLink` initializers, then how could things be decoupled?

 ---

 ## Decoupling navigation: Data

 [.code-highlight: 1-4]
-[.code-highlight: 6]
+[.code-highlight: 6-8]
 ```
 NavigationLink(
-  <#String#>,
-  value: <#Hashable?#>
+  value: Hashable?,
+  label: () -> Label
 )

-NavigationLink("Edit user", value: user.id)
+NavigationLink(value: user.id) {
+  Text("Edit user")
+}
 ```

 ^ In order to decouple the source and destination of a drill-down navigation, we need the ability to specify a piece of data that _describes_ the navigation without specifying the actual destination view of the navigation.

-^ this is doing with a new initializer of `NavigationLink` that takes a string to use for the title of the navigation button, and some hashable value.
-It can be any hashable value.
+^ This is done with a new initializer on `NavigationLink` that takes a piece of data that can be any hashable value, as well as the label for the link button.

-^ there's a few other variations of this initializer too, like one that takes a view builder for the label of the navigation link.
+^ There's a few other variations of this initializer too for different ways to specify the label.

-^ So, with this initializer we do not describe at all _where_ we are navigating to.
+^ So, with this initializer we do not describe at all the view we want to navigate to.
 We only describe a piece of data that represents where we want to go to.

-When you tap the link, the data is sent through every view layer all the way up to the root, and that data can be intercepted at any point to actually perform the navigation to the destination.
+^ When you tap the link, the data is sent through every view layer all the way up to the root, and that data can be intercepted at any point to actually interpret the data and then decide which destination we should navigate to.
+This data flows even to siblings of parent views, and most likely the feature is powered by `PreferenceKey`s if you are familiar with that.

-^ This is one part to the key for decoupling the source of navigation from the destination.
-We can see plain as day here that the source view holding this navigation link to edit a user does not need to compile the "edit user" feature.
+^ This is one part to the key for decoupling the source of navigation from the destination: the separation of data from interpretation of that data.
+We can see plain as day here that the view holding this navigation link to edit a user does not need to compile the "edit user" feature.
 There is no mention of any of its symbols.

 ---

-## Decoupling navigation: Destination
+## Decoupling navigation: Interpretation

 ```
 .navigationDestination(for: User.ID.self) { userID in